andrew/ultimate-awesome/README.md

 - [awesome-vm-exploit](https://github.com/winmin/awesome-vm-exploit) -  share some useful archives about vm and qemu escape exploit.
 - [awesome-very-deep-learning](https://github.com/daviddao/awesome-very-deep-learning) - ♾A curated list of papers and code about very deep neural networks.
 - [awesome-awesome-wm](https://github.com/atsepkov/awesome-awesome-wm) - A curated list of awesome tools/scripts/configs for Awesome Window Manager.
+- [awesome-league](https://github.com/CommunityDragon/awesome-league) - A list of apps that work with the League of Legends Client & In-Game API.
 - [awesome-zkevm](https://github.com/LuozhuZhang/awesome-zkevm) - A curated list of awesome zkEVM resources, libraries, tools and more.
 - [Awesome-Clean-Code-Resources](https://github.com/abiodunjames/Awesome-Clean-Code-Resources) - An awesome curated list of clean code posts, books and videos.
 - [awesome-nu](https://github.com/nushell/awesome-nu) - A curated list of awesome tools that work within the nu language ecosystem e.g. nushell, scripts, nana, etc.